DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 # 3 System Features
 ## web3_clientVersion

-* [WC] web3_clientVersion **MUST** return a string containing information about the client version.
+* [WC-1] web3_clientVersion **MUST** return a string containing information about the client version.
-* [WC] web3_clientVersion **SHOULD** return client version in the following format "ClientName/ClientVersion-StableOrUnstableRelease-8charsOfCommitHash/CurrentOpperatingSystem-CurrentArchitecture/LanguageNameAndVersion" [Nethermind uses version number for language and adds the release date to the end of client version], [Ganache uses name only]
+* [WC-2] web3_clientVersion **SHOULD** return client version in the following format "ClientName/ClientVersion-StableOrUnstableRelease-8charsOfCommitHash/CurrentOpperatingSystem-CurrentArchitecture/LanguageNameAndVersion" [Nethermind uses version number for language and adds the release date to the end of client version], [Ganache uses name only]
 ## web3_sha3
 * [WS-1] web3_sha3 **MUST** return the Keccak256 hash of the given.
 * [WS-2] web3_sha3 **MUST** return the Keccak256 hash of null when given "0x"